-This brings us to New Zealand, where the NZGBC (NZ Green Building Council) has found buildings could be belching out 20% of the country’s carbon pollution, rather than the previously estimated 2-5%.
+In New Zealand, the New Zealand Green Building Council (NZGBC) has found buildings could be belching out 20% of the country’s carbon pollution, rather than the previously estimated 2-5%.
 The new estimate is so much higher because it includes building construction: the impact of extracting raw materials, manufacturing components and construction waste.

 While this is all very laudable, it’s kind of missing the point.

-If our current property market trend is contributing so much to our carbon footprint, surely we should look for other options to provide the commercial buildings people want – options that don’t involve new construction at all…
+If our current global property market trend is contributing so much to our carbon footprint, surely we should look for other options – ones that don’t involve new construction at all…

 Rather than turning our cities into building sites, why aren’t we up-cycling our existing building stock first?

-At Beca, we’ve proved that you can regenerate an unloved, untenantable building to create a fantastic 5.5 Star NABERSNZ-rated building that tenants love.
+We’ve proved that you can regenerate an unloved, untenantable building to create a fantastic building that tenants love.
 And, you can do this at far less cost and with far fewer carbon emissions than demolishing and building anew.

 In September, our regenerated Wellington office, Aorangi House, won the Leadership in Sustainable Design & Performance Award in the Commercial category, as part of the World Green Building Council’s Asia Pacific Leadership in Green Building Awards.